opengeostat/pygslib/README.rst

 The easiest way to use PyGSLIB is to modify the Ipython notebook provided as template and examples.
 Just change some input and enjoy the results.

+Keep in mind that new functionality is not implemented in the examples yet.

+You may work with a vtk viewer (e.j.
+Paraview) for 3D visualization.

 Notes
 -----